awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/configuring-lifecycle-hook-notifications.md

 # Configuring a notification target for a lifecycle hook<a name="configuring-lifecycle-hook-notifications"></a>

 You can add lifecycle hooks to an Auto Scaling group to perform custom actions whenever an instance enters a wait state\.
-You can configure notification targets to perform these actions using a variety of AWS services depending on your preferred development approach\.
+You can configure notification targets to perform these actions using a variety of Amazon Web Services depending on your preferred development approach\.

 The first approach uses Amazon EventBridge to invoke a Lambda function that performs the action you want\.
 The second approach involves creating an Amazon Simple Notification Service \(Amazon SNS\) topic to which notifications are published\.
 Clients can subscribe to the SNS topic and receive published messages using a supported protocol\.
 The last approach involves using Amazon Simple Queue Service \(Amazon SQS\), a messaging system that requires worker nodes to poll a queue\.